Chart Color Schemes

 Housing

-Coniston displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Coniston displays a diverse mix of dwelling types, with strong rates of outright home ownership

-In Coniston, as per the latest Census evaluation, dwelling structures comprised 50.8% houses and 49.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had no recorded houses or other dwellings at the time of the Census.
-Home ownership in Coniston stood at 31.6%, with mortgaged dwellings at 25.6% and rented dwellings at 42.8%.
-The median monthly mortgage repayment was $1,820, aligning with Non-Metro NSW's average.
-The median weekly rent figure was $350, whereas Non-Metro NSW had no recorded rent figures at the time of the Census.
-Nationally, Coniston's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The dwelling structure in Coniston, as per the latest Census, consisted of 50.8% houses and 49.2% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
+Home ownership stood at 31.6%, with mortgaged dwellings accounting for 25.6% and rented dwellings making up 42.8%.
+The median monthly mortgage repayment in the area was $1,820, recorded as of 20XX (exact year not specified).
+The median weekly rent figure stood at $350 during this period.
+Nationally, Coniston's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing